Back to fellos.app

 Creating a Board

-1. Click the + Board button at the top of the Board Templates section.
+1. Use the add-board control at the top of the Boards section.

-3. Click Create.
+3. Save.
 The new board appears in the list, ready for you to add roles.

 Defining Roles

 Each board contains one or more roles.
 Roles represent positions within the organization's leadership — the titles that members hold.
-Expand a board by clicking its row, then add roles within it.
+Click a board to open it and manage its roles.

 Role Properties